-What is Nerlynx® ? (neratinib)
+What is Nerlynx® (neratinib)?

 Nerlynx is a targeted therapy that is approved for use in early-stage breast cancer that is positive for human epidermal growth factor receptor 2 (HER2+) after treatment with trastuzumab to reduce the risk of the cancer coming back (recurrence).1

-What is the ingredient in Nerlynx?
+What are the ingredients in Nerlynx?

 How does neratinib work?

-- Abdominal pain
+- Upset stomach, abdominal pain

 - Decreased appetite

 - Changes to the nails